Mustapha-AJEGHRIR/projet_sys_decision/README.md

 </center>

 ## Usage:
-- Please refere to `config.py` to change the configuration that we have used.
+- Please refer to `config.py` to change the configuration that we have used.
 - To generate data, go inside the folder, and run data_generator.py.
 It is possible to change `default_params` in `config.py` to generate different data, or `data_saving_path` to save the data to a different file.
 ```bash
 cd Inv-MR-Sort